{eac}ObjectCache - a persistent object cache using a SQLite & APCu to cache WordPress objects.

 Here, an object is any piece of data - a number, text, a set of database records, an API response, etc. - that can be referenced by a name or key.
 Objects are categorized by a group name.
 Groups help identify what an object is and how it is used.

-{eac}ObjectCache replaces the default WordPress object cache to not only store data in memory but to also store data persistently, across requests, in a SQLite database, increasing the likelihood of cache hits and decreasing the need for costly computations, complex MySQL database queries, and remote API requests.
+{eac}ObjectCache replaces the default WordPress object cache to not only store data in process memory but to also store data persistently, across requests, in APCu shared memory and/or in a SQLite database, increasing the likelihood of cache hits and decreasing the need for costly computations, complex MySQL database queries, and remote API requests.

 SQLite is a fast, small, single-file relational database engine.
 By using SQLite to store objects, {eac}ObjectCache is able to manage a relatively large amount of data (groups, keys, and values) in a very efficient and fast data-store.